The PMHS Role

 - May add value for your practice.

-The Pediatric Primary Care Mental Health Specialist (PMHS) builds upon the NP or CNS role to provide advanced assessment, evaluation, diagnosis, and treatment of common DBMH problems in children and adolescents.
+The Pediatric Primary Care Mental Health Specialist (PMHS) builds upon the NP or CNS role to provide advanced assessment, evaluation, diagnosis, treatment, and management of common DBMH conditions in children, adolescents, and young adults.

-Therapeutic services include early recognition, intervention, and active monitoring as well as appropriate referral for complex individual and family mental health disorders.
-Health care services are evidence-based and include the use of DBMH screening tools, brief psychotherapeutic interventions, and psychopharmacology.
-The PMHS coordinates care and collaborates with others to enhance quality DBMH services for children and families.
+Therapeutic services include early recognition, intervention, and active monitoring as well as appropriate referral for complex disorders.
+Health care services are evidence-based and include the use of DBMH screening tools and psychotherapeutic, educational, as well as psychopharmacological therapies and interventions.
+The PMHS coordinates care and collaborates with professionals to enhance the quality of DBMH services for children, adolescents, young adults, and families/caregivers.

 Watch this video to learn more about those who have obtained the unique PMHS credential and the value it has added to their practice in I am a PMHS Success Stories.